 It was one of my favourite spots of the trip.

 This was our first stop, and boy was it a punchy one!
 I don’t know that I’ve ever seen anything quite so unspoiled, or serene as the moors of the Culloden battlefield.

 It was the site of the last hand to hand battle in Britain, and it was particularly devastating for the Scottish Jacobites, who lost.
 Thereafter, the kilt and Gallic language were banned along with the teaching of Scottish history in schools.

 One of the most heartbreaking facts we learned was that many fathers chose to put one child in each camp to protect them.
 So in reality, a Jacobite brother could have been forced to fight against his Red-Coat brother.

 In the aftermath of the battle, the Highland Clans dissipated quickly and you can still see all of their headstones on the battlefield.

 In the first episode, Claire and her husband Frank drive off through the Perthshire countryside to their honeymoon guesthouse.
 We followed in their footsteps, enjoying epic sunsets and winding roads to the Loch Rannoch and to our hotel.

 The Macdonald Loch Rannoch is chock full of old-world charm with some of the most friendly service around.
-It’s quaint, and oh-so traditional but all in the best possible way.
-I was pretty devastated I couldn’t partake in a whisky by the (real) fire, because there is surely nothing more Scottish than that?
+It’s quaint, and oh-so-traditional but all in the best possible way.
+I was pretty devastated I couldn’t partake in a whiskey by the (real) fire because there is surely nothing more Scottish than that?

 I made up for it the next morning devouring a giant bowl of proper porridge with all the trimmings.
 I’m spoiled for the rest of my porridge eating life now!